Articles

 Pros of SweetProcess:

-- Provides clear, structured process documentation and SOP management
+- Provides clear, structured process documentation for operational consistency

 Cons of SweetProcess:

-- Lacks advanced LMS features such as gamification, compliance tracking, or robust testing
+- Lacks advanced LMS features such as testing, gamification, or compliance tracking

-- High price point and minimum user requirement may be a barrier for small businesses
+- High price point and user minimum may be a barrier for small businesses

-- Does not include mobile-specific features for field or remote workers
+- Does not offer mobile-specific features for field or remote workers

 Pricing

-- Enterprise: Custom data limits, BI integration, dedicated success manager, advanced security (SSO, SCIM, Data residency).
-Contact sales for pricing.
+- Enterprise Plan: For large organizations, includes custom data limits, BI integration, dedicated success manager, and advanced security (SSO, SCIM, Data residency).

-No free tier is advertised.
-For a Home Services business with 50 employees, expect pricing to be in the mid-market to enterprise range, requiring a direct quote from Process Street.
+There is no free tier.
+For a Home Services business with 50 employees, expect pricing to be in the mid-market to enterprise range, and a direct quote is required.

 Pros of Process Street: